AdrienHorgnies/pass-select/README.md

 # pass-select

 pass-select is an extension for [password-store].
-It helps users to select data from their password-store entries in their preferred file format.
+It helps users to select data from their password-store entries **using their preferred file format**.
 It calls a user defined executable to retrieve the relevant part of an entry.
+A good example would be [yq] which supports YAML, JSON and XML.

+Without pass-select, a user may:
+- Either pipe pass output into their tool, ex.: `pass foo | yq '.username' | wl-copy && sleep 45 && wl-copy -c &`
+- Or get irrelevant metadata along the desired value, ex.: getting "username: foo" instead of "foo".

 ## Usage